 - Mercator: 20 nights per semester (maximum of four semesters).

-- Liverpool: 100 h per semester (up to a maximum of four semesters).
+- Liverpool: 50 h per semester up to a maximum of four semesters.

-- Stellar-SES and Stella-WiFSIP: 60 h per robotic telescope and semester.
+- Stellar-SES and Stella-WiFSIP: 60 h per robotic telescope and semester (up to four semesters).

 All large programs will be evaluated by the CAT and advised by external expert referees, based on the above criteria.
 Yearly progress reports are expected, and a final report to the CAT is due at the end of the project.
 Raw data from long-term programs will follow the same proprietary period as regular proposals.
 Up to 66% of the time distributed by the CAT on the Liverpool (LT), Mercator, STELLA, and INT, up to 33% of the time on NOT and TNG, and up to 15% of the time on the WHT may be assigned to large programs.

 Applicants must ensure that their proposals comply with the required page limits and layout indicated below.
-The use of English is recommended for normal proposals.
-Large program proposals must be written in English.
+ALL proposals must be written in English.
 To send proposals, use the night time CAT application tool at http://cat.iac.es.
 A simple manual to learn how to deal with this application is available in this pdf document.
 To submit a proposal, the PI and co-Is need to be registered.
 If you are already registered but you do not remember your password, please do NOT register twice (in order to avoid confusions for statistical purposes).
 You can find instructions about how to reset your password in the same webpage or contact the CAT for additional help.

 THERE IS A NEW FORM to build the scientific case of the CAT proposals.
 All applicants of standard and large proposals are kindly requested to use this new form, which is available here (a “tar” file will be downloaded; read the README file first).
 Note also that the time request in the on-line application tool has changed, as one should now specify the time requested for each semester by creating as many “Observations” as needed.